These resources can help you with your own translations:

 (always three letters and no period)

-Currencies can be designated by either writing the name of the currency in full after the amount, or by using the international ISO code norms placed before the amount:
+Currencies can be designated by either writing the name of the currency in full after the amount, or by using the international ISO code placed before the amount:

 210 US dollars